You, Fascinating You the Musical: A musical adaptation of Germaine Shames’ beautiful book is set to bring a forgotten ballerina’s life to the stage…

 This is why English National Ballet’s Emerging Dancer competition is so warmly received by balletomanes.
 The competition is an annual opportunity for English National Ballet to nurture and showcase the talent of its up-and-coming dancers.

-English National Ballet’s dancers leave audiences awestruck night after night.
+The Emerging Dancer competition acknowledges the fact that all of English National Ballet’s dancers leave audiences awestruck night after night.

 As mere mortals, we cannot fully appreciate the constant scrutiny these exceptionally talented performers put themselves under.
 Once the applause subsides (and they have had a night’s sleep to recover) Company dancers return to the studio the morning after a performance.
 Here they will challenge themselves to jump higher, turn faster and balance better.